 How To Paint Garden Furniture

 The summer is fast approaching, and there will be plenty of days ahead where sitting in the garden is at the forefront of your mind.
-To get warm weather ready, now is the time to give a little lift to your garden furniture which may be looking a touch sad and uninviting, particularly if it’s been sitting in the cold for a few months.
+To get warm weather-ready, now is the time to give a little love to your garden furniture which may be looking a little sad and uninviting, particularly if it’s been sitting out in the cold for a few months.
 You can soon get it looking good again with some very easy DIY.
 So to restore your furniture back to its original painted colour or to experiment with a new one, just follow this simple guide and shop The Paint Shed’s selection of garden paints and accessories today.

 The British Summer as short as it may be, is the ideal opportunity for spending time in your otherwise unloved garden or patio.
 Dig out your garden furniture for sunbathing, al-fresco dining or even creating your very own beer garden.
 Your outdoor space doesn’t have to be large to make an impact, with a quick lick of paint and the right decor you will have everything you need to soak up the rays in style.